admdev8/vhostgrab/README.md

 vhostgrab
 =========

-vhostGrab is a virtual host enumeration script
+vhostGrab is a virtual host enumeration script.